Payloads & Encoding

 Context-aware selection

-During discovery Dalfox classifies each parameter by injection context — where the reflected value lands:
+During discovery Dalfox classifies each parameter by injection context, the place where its reflected value lands:

 • HTML body → HTML/attribute-breakout payloads